strangerstudios/pmpro-set-expiration-dates/readme.txt

 1. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
+= .4.1 =
+* BUG FIX: Better handling of Y1 and M1.
+A date like Y1-12-31 no longer is pushed out to next year.
+* ENHANCEMENT: Created a test file here (https://gist.github.com/ideadude/f94f4440ab109fe894a4a45bd9b64734) to make sure future updates don't break functionality for date formats.

 = .4 =
 * BUG FIX/ENHANCEMENT: Accepting Y1 and M1 in addition to Y and M in dates.